seanpmaxwell/Typescript-Best-Practices/README.md

 | Union / XOR / mapped types   | `type`        |
 | Internal domain models       | `type`        |

-In case the purpose is not entirely clear, here's a good rule of thumb to follow: **prefer structured-types for data and prefer interfaces for augmenting code (unless union or mapped types are required)**.
+In case the purpose is not entirely clear, here's another good rule of thumb to follow: **prefer structured-types for data and prefer interfaces for augmenting code (unless union or mapped types are required)**.

 To put this into perspective, here's an example an issue we'd face if when using an interface where a structured-type would be better:
 ```ts